codeinthehole/codeinthehole.com/www/posts/0060-data-migration-for-domain-names.rst

 Automation, of course!
 We can use a South data migration to set the domain and display name correctly in each environment.

-First, ensure that each environment sets variables for the domain and site name.
+First, ensure that each environment has settings for the domain and site name.

 .. sourcecode:: bash